Kaist-ICLab/GalaxyPPG-Supplementary-Code/README.md

 This repository provides supplementary code for the GalaxyPPG dataset paper, demonstrating basic processing pipelines and potential use cases.
-The code implementations are for demonstration and reproducibility purposes only, and not represent optimal solutions for ECG and PPG signal processing.
+The code implementations are for demonstration and reproducibility purposes only and do not represent optimal solutions for ECG and PPG signal processing.
 ### We encourage researchers to develop and apply more advanced algorithms using this dataset.
 The provided code assists in data completeness checks, pre-processing, denoising, and peak detection, helping researchers efficiently navigate and analyze the dataset.
 # Installation